 Symbolic models are typically classified into two types: \emph{sound and complete} abstractions \cite{tabuada2009verification}.
 Complete abstractions provide both \emph{sufficient and necessary} guarantees, meaning that a controller exists to enforce a desired property on the abstraction \emph{if and only if} a controller exists for the same specification on the original system.
 In contrast, sound abstractions offer only \emph{sufficient} guarantees; thus, the inability to synthesize a controller through a sound abstraction does not necessarily indicate that a controller is absent for the original system.

 While symbolic model techniques prove effective in analyzing dynamical systems, constructing them for large-scale networks introduces significant challenges that can be considered twofold.
 Firstly, the computational complexity of constructing symbolic models increases \emph{exponentially} with the system's dimension, often leading to the \emph{curse of dimensionality}.
-Additionally and of greater significance, knowing the precise mathematical model of the underlying system is a prerequisite to constructing such abstract models. \emph{Compositional} techniques have subsequently been introduced to address the first challenge by constructing the finite abstraction of an interconnected network based on abstractions of its individual agents~\cite{swikir2019compositional,lavaei2019automated,nejati2023formal}. \BS{System identification, which has a rich literature, offers a means to tackle the second problem.
-Such methods, referred to as \emph{indirect} data-driven approaches aim to learn unknown dynamical models through identification techniques~\cite{hou2013model, dorfler2022bridging}, typically involve first identifying a valid model and then constructing finite abstractions together with their associated functions and relations.
+Additionally, and of greater significance, knowing the precise mathematical model of the underlying system is a prerequisite to constructing such abstract models. \emph{Compositional} techniques have subsequently been introduced to address the first challenge by constructing the symbolic model of an interconnected network based on symbolic models of its individual agents~\cite{swikir2019compositional,lavaei2019automated,nejati2023formal}. \BS{System identification, which has a rich literature, offers a means to tackle the second problem.
+Such methods, referred to as \emph{indirect} data-driven approaches~\cite{hou2013model, dorfler2022bridging}, typically involve first identifying a valid model and then constructing finite abstractions together with their associated functions and relations.
 However, identifying a large-scale network as a whole is computationally prohibitive due to its high dimensionality; hence, subsystem-level identification is often required.
 Furthermore, while many well-established techniques exist for identifying models for linear subsystems or specific classes of nonlinear subsystems, current nonlinear system identification techniques still exhibit several limitations~\cite{kerschen2006past}.
 Even when subsystem models are successfully identified, one must still construct ASBFs, resulting in a \emph{two-stage computational burden}.
 Moreover, extending the analysis to the network level requires explicit knowledge of the interconnection topology, whose identification, despite a rich literature~\cite{materassi2010topological, nabi2012network, shahrampour2014topology}, remains an equally challenging task.}